TIPS FOR OFFSHORE FLY FISHING

 4. Thick tippet and wire - I normally throw 30lb mono straight leader offshore, but always carry wire tippet with me.
 Trust me, its very frustrating to get repeatedly cut off by large barracuda or shark because you forgot your wire.

 5. A reel with a strong brake - I fish our Revolution reel offshore every time!
 The 25lb drag brake is an absolute must.
+A strong break helps with fly fishing reeling methods like lifting the rod tip and reeling as tension lowers.

 6. Big flies tied on big hooks - Big flies that push a lot of water are a must.
 I find large single hook musky or pike flies do just fine.
 I like weighted flies to help get the fly down quickly.
 It's also important to have a variety of different saltwater flys in your box.
 You never know what you will run into offshore.